Hesperocyparis goveniana

-Cupressus goveniana, now reclassified as Hesperocyparis goveniana, with the common names Californian cypress and Gowen cypress, is a species of cypress, that is endemic to California.
+Hesperocyparis goveniana commonly known as Californian cypress and Gowen cypress, is a species of western cypress that is endemic to a small area of coastal California near Monterey.
+It was formerly classified as Cupressus goveniana.

 Distribution

 The tree is endemic to the Monterey Peninsula in coastal Monterey County, located on the Central Coast of California, in the Western United States.

 The tree is found in small, scattered populations, and not in large forests of its species.
 Hesperocyparis goveniana occurs with Hesperocyparis macrocarpa (Monterey cypress), in the two groves where the Monterey cypress occurs naturally, in Monterey County.
 Outside of California, Hesperocyparis goveniana has been introduced to Robinson Crusoe Island in Chile.

 It is on the IUCN Red List of endangered species.

 Description

 Hesperocyparis goveniana is an evergreen tree with a conic to ovoid-conic crown, very variable in size, with mature trees of under 1 m on some sites, to 50 m tall in ideal conditions.

 The foliage grows in dense sprays, dark green to somewhat yellow-green in color.
 The leaves are scale-like, 2–5 mm long, and produced on rounded (not flattened) shoots.

 The seed cones are globose to oblong, 11–22 mm long, with 6 to 10 scales, green at first, maturing brown or gray-brown about 20–24 months after pollination.
 The cones remain closed for many years, only opening after the parent tree is killed in a wildfire, thereby allowing the seeds to colonize the bare ground exposed by the fire.
 The male cones are 3–5 mm long, and release pollen in February/March.

 Typically cones of H. goveniana are smaller than those of H. macrocarpa.